 7. Forbes Field & The Wall

-This area of Oakland is where Forbes Field was once situated.
-All that remains of that baseball park is part of the outfield wall and flag pole in their original location.
+All that remains of that baseball park is part of the outfield wall and flag pole in their original location on Roberto Clemente Drive.
 It was over this wall that Pirate Bill Mazeroski hit his legendary home run to win the 1960 World Series.
 To commemorate that occasion, fans visit the wall and the adjacent field named in honor of the second baseman.

 Take your photo in front of the outfield wall at one of Pittsburgh’s most historic sports sites.